GuillaumeCorda/sunlit_terraces/README.md

 - Docker (optional for containerized deployment)
 - Node.js & npm for frontend

+** Make sure to create a .env file and add you Google MAP API key.

 ### Backend Setup
 1. Clone the repository:
    ```sh